 Select Inline and Defer CSS?.
 You’ll notice an input box appear and the setting you selected earlier Inline all CSS? will automatically deselect.
 Paste your new CSS in that input box.

-Click Save Changes and Empty Cache and you’re all done.
+Click Save Changes and Empty Cache to make all other CSS non render-blocking.
+CSS taken care of.

 Now that you have your critical path CSS setup, you may want to see if it caught any of your fonts so that you can add

 font-display:swap.
 Without going into detail, this value allows text to load before it’s assigned font is loaded.
 More importantly, Google Pagespeed Insights & Lighthouse really likes it.